marissaverdonck/BlokTech_DatingApp/README.md

 ```
 nodemon server.js
 ```
-Start Mongodb in a new terminal
+Start Mongodb in a new terminaltab
 ```
 mongod
 ```